UnbelievableLion/LinuxSound/Karaoke/Sonken/DecodingDTSMUS20.DKD.md

 ####  Java baddies

 Java doesn't support unsigned integer types.
-This sucks really badly here since so many data types are unsigned for these programs.
+This sucks _really_ badly here since so many data types are unsigned for these programs.
       Even bytes in Java are signed :-(.
       Here are some of the tricks :-(.

 + Make all types the next size up: byte to int, int to long, long to long...
 	  Just hope that unsigned longs aren't really needed
 + If you need an unsigned byte and you've got an int, and you need it to fit into 8 bits, cast to a byte and hope it's not too big :-(

-+  Typecast all over the place to keep the compiler happy e.g. when a byte is required  from an int,
- ` (byte) n `
++ Typecast all over the place to keep the compiler happy e.g. when a byte is required  from an int, ` (byte) n `
 + Watch signs all over the place.
-If you want to right shift a number, the operator
+If you want to right shift a number, the operator >> preserves sign extensions so eg in binary 1XYZ... shifts to 1111XYZ..
+You need to use  >>> which results in 0001XYZ.
->
->
-preserves sign extensions so eg in binary
-	  1XYZ... shifts to 1111XYZ..
-You need to use
->
->
->
-which results
-	  in 0001XYZ.

 + If you want to assign an unsigned byte to an int, watch signs again.
 	  You may need
 ```

-	      n = b  0 ? b : 256 - b
+	      n = b ≥ 0 ? b : 256 - b

 ```

-+  To build an unsigned int from 2 unsigned bytes, signs will stuff you again: n = (b1
++ To build an unsigned int from 2 unsigned bytes, signs will stuff you again: n = (b1 << 8) + b2 will get it wrong if either b1 or b2 is -ve.
-<
-<
-8) + b2 will get it wrong if either b1 or b2 is -ve.
 	  Instead use
 ```

-	      n = ((b1  0 ? b1 : 256 - b1) << 8) + (b2  0 ? b2 : 256 - b2)
+	      n = ((b1 ≥ 0 ? b1 : 256 - b1) << 8) + (b2 ≥ 0 ? b2 : 256 - b2)

 ```
 (no joke!)
 ####  Classes

 The song class contains information about a single song and is given here:
       SongInformation.java

 ```

 public class SongInformation {